Mikubill/sketch2img/README.md

 Currently supported method:

 * paint with words and sketch (ediff-i)
-* inject with additional pretrained self-attn layer or cross-attn layer (gligen)
+* inject with additional pretrained self-attn layer or cross-attn layer (gligen?)

 ## paint-with-words